-Many acres in the higher CC classes in LF National were remapped in LF 2001 to lower CC classes, affecting the amount of acres in the various surface fuel assignments.
+Many acres in the higher CC classes in LF National were remapped in LF 2001 to lower CC classes, affecting the amount of acres in the various surface fuel assignments (depicted in Table 28 and Table 29).
 The height classes were also affected, which caused acres to shift from the 0-5 meter class into the higher height classes - often resulting in a change of surface fuel assignment.
 Some rule sets seemed like duplicates, but were in fact different rules, depending on whether the forested vegetation was available for crown fire.

-Upon preliminary completion of the layers and before final processing of LF 2001 fuel layers, all the surface fuel models for CONUS were assembled by EVT and Map Zone.
-This was done to identify those areas along neighboring map zones having major discrepancies with fire behavior characteristics for surface fuel models of similar EVT and that had resulted from the calibration process.
-The concern was that new seam lines within the data would exist, in terms of fire behavior outputs, if significant differences in surface fuel models occurred within the same vegetation type and with nothing more than a map zone boundary between them.
-Some smoothing of the surface fuel model layer was completed within the bounding map zones.
-This was based on the fuel models selected, average fire season day criteria, and the fire behavior characteristic of rate of spread for the fuel models in question.
+Upon preliminary completion of the layers and before final processing of LF 2001 fuel layers, all the surface fuel models for CONUS were assembled by EVT and Map Zone (Figure 12).
+This compilation was done to identify those areas along neighboring map zones having major discrepancies with fire behavior characteristics for surface fuel models of similar EVT and that had resulted from the calibration process.
+The concern was that new seam lines within the data would exist, in terms of fire behavior outputs, if substantial differences in surface fuel models occurred within the same vegetation type and with nothing more than a map zone boundary between them.
+Smoothing of the surface fuel model layer was completed within the bounding map zones, based on the fuel models selected, average fire season day criteria, and the fire behavior characteristic of rate of spread for the fuel models in question.